Reading is one of my favorite hobbies. This page lists all the books that I read of the supernatural genre since 2001.

 Started: Aug 23 2015 Finished: Aug 23 2015

-The Cats Of Ulthar: Short Story cover
+The Cats of Ulthar cover

 My review: In the town of Ulthar, everyone knows that you cannot kill a cat.
 But why such a strange edict in such a seemingly normal town?
 The truth behind the superstition is a horrifying tale almost too strange to be believed. (★★)